songyang-dev/uml-translation-3step/README.md

 The algorithm has three steps, starting with an English text.
 Described in this paper: https://arxiv.org/abs/2210.14441

+The data used to train the algorithm is available here: https://github.com/songyang-dev/uml-classes-and-specs.

 ## Installation

 To run this repo, you need Python 3 and several Python modules.
 All can be installed via `pip`.
 A `requirements.txt` file is provided so you can `pip install -r requirements.txt`.